 7. Brush Before Car Rides

-My last tried-and-tested tip for how to keep dog hair out of car is to brush your dog before they get in your car.
-And I know this is probably not always possible.
-But if you have the time before loading your pup in the car, give them a quick brush to get some loose hairs out.
+My last tip for how to keep dog hair out of car is to brush your dog before they get in.
+I know this isn’t always possible, but if you have a few minutes, a quick brush can help remove loose hair.

-We use the vacuum attachment to brush our pup indoors.
-The attachment is super cheap and works well for indoor brushing.
-So, if your dog doesn’t mind the vacuum noise, it is definitely worth it.
-Just make sure it fits your vacuum.
+We use a vacuum attachment to brush our dog indoors.
+It’s inexpensive and works well.
+If your dog is okay with the noise, it’s worth trying, just check that it fits your vacuum.

-And there you have it!
-Those are all my tried-and-tested tips to remove dog hair from the car and keeping it controlled and manageable.
+That’s it!
+These are my tried-and-tested tips to remove dog hair from the car and keep it under control.

 This post was all about easy and quick ways to remove dog hair from car.